Personalization at Scale: Elevating Customer Support, Experience, and Service in Ecommerce in 2025

 Personalized offers: Send targeted promotions and discounts that align with individual customer needs and preferences.

-Customer Service: Building Relationships
+Customer Service: Building Relationships and Customer Loyalty

-Personalization in customer service is also about fostering long-term relationships and loyalty.
 Here are some ways to achieve this at scale:

 Personalized communication: Address customers by name, and tailor communication to their preferred channels and frequency.